 We’ll investigate and take action against any kind of fraud and corruption.

-Housing benefit and council tax reduction scheme fraud
+Report housing benefit or council support tax fraud

 This is where people claim housing benefit or council tax support when they’ve no right to.